usi-advanced-networking/switch-cache/README.md

     client <---> switch <---> server

-You should should implement a cache in the switch.
+You should implement a cache in the switch.
 The cache is transparent, in that neither the server nor the client is aware of the cache.
 When a client requests a key, it sends a request packet through the switch.
 The switch should parse the request packet, to determine the key that is being requested.
 If